elbecerrasoto/CARL/README.md

 # CARL
-Control of Automata wirh Reinforcement Learning
+Control of Automata with Reinforcement Learning